piero80/fullscreen-menu/README.md

 ## Features

-- Easy to use
+- ✅ Easy to use
-- MIT License
+- ✅ MIT License
-- Webpack
+- ✅ Work with: Webpack